aolwyn/aolwyn/README.md

 - 👋 Hi, I’m @aolwyn (Adam Bayley).
-I'm a recent graduate of Queen's University (Kingston, ON, studied computer engineering)
+I have a BASc in CE from Queen's University and am a current MASc candidate, specializing in AI.

-- I go by Aolwyn, 19ahb, and Adam
+- Regarding public handles, I work under `aolwyn` , `19ahb` , or just my name.

 - 👀 I’m interested in swimming, video games, reading

 - 🔨 I have  played and privately-coached CS:GO at an amateur / professional level, tutored introductory coding and first year math, and lifeguarded at outdoor pools.
 In terms of Tech industry experience, I've completed hackathons, worked as a computer lab assistant doing dev + experimental work, and done some software projects on the side.

-- 📫 How to reach me: adambayley2@gmail.com or 19ahb@queensu.ca
+- 📫 How to reach me: `adambayley2@gmail.com` or `19ahb@queensu.ca`
 - https://www.linkedin.com/in/adam-bayley-4b6611227

 <!---